philipvanderbroek/philipvanderbroek.github.io/Design System.md

 After 3 years of building features with loose design guidelines, Trifacta’s product was showing its rough edges.
 The interface had visual and interactive design issues as well as a poorly architected front end.
 Both design and engineering were burdened by a lack of consistent components.
 It was time to tackle the problem with a proper design system.

-The design system initiative was kicked off by myself and the principal designer on my team and the principal designer led the effort.
-Educating the company was essential.
-We started with an analysis and proposal to help the organization understand what the problems were and what we felt like a good approach would look like.
+The design system initiative was kicked off by myself and the principal designer on my team.
+The principal designer led the execution and I supported him with planning, coordination, and by creating time and visisbility.

+Educating the company was essential because many people didn't understand what a design system was and why we should work on it compared to other features.
+We started with an analysis of the problem and a proposed approach.
+We presented them to the company to help everyone understand the goals.

 The initiative gained momentum and became a formal joint effort between Front End and Design.
 We ultimately shipped completely redone components and layouts to the product and a design system in sketch and code.